 Alan: Udah, ngga usah diabisin.
 Ayo!
 Ko, ini uangnya pas ya.
 Makasih ya ko ya.
 Ayo!
 (You don’t need to finish your plate.
 Come on!
 Sir, this is the exact change.
 Thank you, sir.
 Come on!
 Let’s go!)

-In this scene, Alan wanted to take Susi to an interesting place, and then Susi asked where did Alan want to take her?
+In this scene, Alan wants to take Susi to an interesting place, and then Susi asks where Alan wants to take her?
 And Alan wanted to make it a surprise for Susi.
 That's why he said,

 Ada deh!
 Mo tahu aja!